dmonsch/cocome-cloud-jee-docker/README.md

 - installing git python-virtualenv
 	-> git version that run on docker.
 It is used for getting the files from git into the docker; maybe not the most efficient way, but, since cocome is developed on github, its the easiest way to get the most recent version of cocome

+- installing maven
+	-> cocome is created as a maven project, so, in order to install it on the glassfish server, there has to be a version of maven.

 - using prepared glassfish version from github
 	-> we decided to provide a glassfish installation with all the domains CoCoME needs instead of downloading a new version from github.
 For two reasons, that seems to be the best way to get a working version of CoCoMe: First, Oracle stopped the Glassfish support, so there won't be a new version anyway.
 Second, we need to adjust some settings via the browser, This would be, as far as we know, too complticated with console commands.